NathanielRilano/MediTime-Project/README.md

 1. Minimize Wait Times:<br><br>
 • To efficiently schedule and manage appointments for healthcare providers in Barangay Talumpok Silangan.<br>
-<br>• Reduce patient wait times by implementing an optimized scheduling system that
-minimizes overbooking and ensures a steady flow of patients throughout the vaccination clinic.<br>
+• Reduce patient wait times by implementing an optimized scheduling system that minimizes overbooking and ensures a steady flow of patients throughout the vaccination clinic.<br>
 2. User-friendly Patient Interface:<br><br>